occampos/Global_Happiness_Analysis/README.md

 ## How is happiness influenced by different country features?

 In analyzing correlations across all recorded years, it is evident that Log GDP per Capita, Life Expectancy, and Social Support exhibit the strongest positive associations with Happiness Score.
 Freedom also shows a positive correlation, albeit to a lesser degree.
 Generosity demonstrates a slight positive relationship, while Perception of Corruption displays a modest yet noteworthy negative correlation.
-These findings are supported by the heatmap displayed in [Visual 21](https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_06.png){:target="_blank"}
+These findings are supported by the heatmap displayed in [Link Text](https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_06.png){:target="_blank"}

 ## How do countries that maintain consistent levels of happiness differ from those where happiness is constantly changing?